2018-19 EI Lunch and Learn Series

-Back again this year, the EI Brown Bag Series offers faculty and staff the opportunity to learn about educational innovations in teaching and learning, build connections with colleagues, and share best practices and campus resources.
+The EI Lunch and Learn Series (formerly the EI Brown Bag Series) offers faculty and staff the opportunity to learn about educational innovations in teaching and learning, build connections with colleagues, and share best practices and campus resources.
 Please join us over the course of the year for one or more of the following events.

 – SPRING 2019 –